 Our results contrasted with other studies that report a strong correlation of ant abundance and richness with organic matter mass and leaf litter depth (De la Mora et al., 2013; Sabu et al., 2008).
-Rather, our results supported reports from Shik and Kaspari (2010), which showed no differences in leaf litter ant abundance or richness in experimental plots, and another study by Kaspari et al. (2010), which reported homogeneous ant species richness along a topographic and nutrient gradient (e.g., nitrogen [N], phosphorus [P], and potassium [K] additions).
-Results reported by Shik and Kaspari (2010) partially support the "more food, less habitat" hypothesis, where leaf litter decomposes faster due to increased microbial activity hence preventing observable differences in ant abundance and richness.
-Similar results were reported by Murnen et al. (2013) when they compared ant communities among forest, sun-coffee, and shaded-coffee habitats and found that habitat type did influence ant abundance and richness, but not food addition.
-Schmitt et al. (2020) examined the decomposition of I. micheliana leaves but found no difference; it was the presence of A. sericeasur that changed the leaf litter ant community composition.
+Rather, our results supported reports from Shik and Kaspari et al. (2010) which showed no differences in leaf litter ant abundance or richness in experimental plots and another study by Kaspari et al. (2010), that reported homogeneous ant species richness along a topographic and nutrient gradient (e.g., NPK additions).
+Results reported by Shik and Kaspari (2010), partially support the "more food, less habitat" hypothesis, where leaf litter decomposes faster due to increased microbial activity hence preventing observable differences in ant abundance and richness.
+Similar results were reported by Murnen, et al. (2013) when they compared ant communities among forest, sun-coffee, and shaded-coffee habitats, and found that habitat type did influence ant abundance and richness, but not food addition.
+Schmitt, et al. (2020) examined the decomposition of I. micheliana leaves but found no difference it was the presence of A. sericeasur that changed the leaf litter ant community composition.
 This points towards higher order ecological interactions influencing ants in the leaf litter.

-Overall, we found that the leaf litter produced by I. micheliana (the N-fixing tree) had a statistically significant lower C:N ratio and dbh, and a higher total % N and number of surrounding coffee plants than A. latifolia (the non-N-fixing tree) (Figure 2, Table 1).
+Overall, we found that the leaf litter produced by I. michelania (the N fixing tree) had a statistically significant lower C:N ratio and DBH, and a higher total % N and number of surrounding coffee plants than A. latifolia (the non-N-fixing tree) (Fig. 2, Table 1).
 However, these differences do not seem to be biologically important to distinguish the ant community living in leaf litter under these tree species.
 More specifically, we could not detect any significant differences in the leaf litter ant abundance and richness.
-In contrast, we see differences in species composition under these tree species that are correlated with multiple local factors.
-With GLMMs, we found that distance to edge, mean 1-m2 quadrat leaf litter depth, pH, percent soil humidity, C:N ratio, total % N, and total % C were significant predictors of ant abundance.
-Abundance is positively correlated with percent soil humidity, C:N ratio, total % N, and total % C, while distance to edge, mean 1-m2 quadrat leaf litter depth is negatively correlated (Figures 4 and 5).
+In contrast, we see differences in species composition under these tree species are correlated multiple local factors.
+With GLMMs we found that distance to edge, mean 1 m quadrat leaf litter depth, pH, percent soil humidity, C:N ratio, total % N and total % C were significant predictors of ant abundance.
+Abundance is positively correlated with percent soil humidity, C:N ratio, total % N and total % C, while distance to edge, mean 1 m quadrat leaf litter depth is negatively correlated (Fig. 4, Fig. 5).
 Finally, distance to edge (i.e., distance to a trail or road) was a significant negative predictor of both ant abundance and species richness.
 Leaf litter ants decline in abundance and richness as distance to edge increases.
-A slightly different set of local factors correlates with ant species composition, as shown by PERMANOVA results (Table 3) and dbRDA
+A slightly different set of local factors correlates with ant species composition as shown by PERMANOVA results (Table 3) and dbRDA analysis (Fig. 6).
+Compositional differences between leaf litter ant communities are significantly correlated with DBH, altitude, slope cardinality, soil percent humidity, and distance to edge (Fig. 6, Table 3).
+Regardless of local factor's statistically significant differences, only distance to edge contributes to biologically important differences in leaf litter ant abundance, richness, and species composition.